 Tell parents to anticipate a drill and explain why it is important.
-Share the How to Talk to Your Child About Fire Drills Parent Handout that outlines the material you plan to go over with their children.
-Encourage parents to discuss with their children at home what a fire drill is and how to respond to a fire emergency.
-On the Sabbath before the drill, give parents the Emergency Safety Guide for Parents handout when they check their child in for Sabbath School.
+Use the Parent Handout: How to Talk to Your Child About Earthquake Drills included in this packet to share with parents what material you plan to go over with their children.

+Encourage parents to use the handout at home before the drill to discuss with their children what an earthquake situation is and practice how to respond.
+On the Sabbath before the drill give parents the Emergency Safety Guide for Parents handout when they check their child in for Sabbath School.